coalaura/numnums/README.md

 # NumNums

-The vs-code extension that makes working with large numbers easier.
+The vs-code extension that makes working with large numbers and expressions easier.

 ### Formats numbers on hover
 ![example_1](.github/example_1.png)